 This is a hardy, low growing, evergreen shrub.
 Its variegated leaves are best seen in a woodland setting.
 Pretty cream flowers are followed by red berries.
 China, Korea.

-This is a fairly hardy, large, erect shrub, very wind tolerant which likes full sun.
+This is a fairly hardy, erect, large shrub, very wind tolerant, which likes full sun.
 It has abundant, scented, white flowers in clusters in late autumn.
 Tasmania, where it grows in damp gullies.

 Atherosperma moschatum £16.50

 A tall, evergreen shrub which needs lime free soil and shelter, although it was untouched at -8 in my garden.Hillier Gardens near Winchester has a good example.
 A great favourite of mine.
 Tasmania.